otus-devops-2019-05/ivbor7_microservices/README.md

 As Gafana support work with Prometheus out of box, all we need to do after running container is click the "Add data source" button on Grafana WI and choose Prometheus.

-For alerting service we use Alertmanager provided by Prometheus.
+For alerting service we use [Alertmanager integration with Prometheus](https://medium.com/@abhishekbhardwaj510/alertmanager-integration-in-prometheus-197e03bfabdf) provided by Prometheus.
 For this purpose the monitoring/alertmanager folder with appropriate config file (config.yml) and Dockerfile were created.
 To post messages from external sources into Slack channel configure an [Incoming Webhooks](https://devops-team-otus.slack.com/apps/A0F7XDUAZ-incoming-webhooks?page=1).
 Slack Integration checking: `curl -X POST --data-urlencode "payload={\"channel\": \"#ivan_boriskin\", \"username\": \"webhookbot\", \"text\": \"This is posted to #ivan_boriskin and comes from a bot named webhookbot.\", \"icon_emoji\": \":ghost:\"}" https://hooks.slack.com/services/<slack_token>`
 Build docker image for Alertmanager: monitoring/alertmanager `$ docker build -t $USER_NAME/alertmanager .`
 and add this service to docker-compose-monitoring.yml in one network with Prometheus: